cshum/imagor/README.md

 ### URL Signature

-In production environment, it is highly recommended turning off `IMAGOR_UNSAFE` and setup `IMAGOR_SECRET` in order to avoid DDoS attacks using multiple image operations.
+In production environment, it is highly recommended turning off `IMAGOR_UNSAFE` and setup `IMAGOR_SECRET` to avoid DDoS attacks using multiple image operations.

-The HMAC-SHA256 hash is created by taking the URL path (excluding /unsafe/) with secret.
+The hash is base on HMAC-SHA256, created by taking the URL path (excluding /unsafe/) with secret.
 The hash is then base64url-encoded.
 An example in Go:

 ```go